sparkle-project/sparkle-project.github.io/documentation/sparkle-cli/index.md

 ### Example

-For example, I updated an application on my machine I knew was out of date by running:
+One example is I updated an application on my machine I knew was out of date by running:

 ```
 ./sparkle.app/Contents/MacOS/sparkle --check-immediately /Applications/Hex\ Fiend.app/